 |1.5 tspn dried yeast|

 |Bread||500g bakers flour (use Australian Laucke flour if you can)||2 tspn salt|

 |Bread flavourings (optional)||150 g pitted olives, halved||2 tspn fresh rosemary needles, chopped|

 |8 – 10 semi sun dried tomato pieces, chopped|

-Add suggested flavourings, replace with other herbs and flavours if desired, or leave out (although the suggested combination is great!).
-Add water and oil, and mix by hand to a very soft dough, or knead for a short time in a mixer with a dough hook.
-Leave to double.
+Add the sponge to the flour with suggested flavourings (replace with other herbs and flavours if desired, or leave out, although the suggested combination is great!).
+Add water and oil, mix by hand and knead to a very soft dough, or knead for a short time in a kitchen appliance with a dough hook or blade.
+Leave the dough to rise and double in size.
 DO NOT PUNCH THE DOUGH DOWN.

 Preheat oven to 220 degrees C

 Tip gently onto an oiled bench.
 Pat out to 2cm thickness.
 Cut into rounds if desired, but I leave whole.
 It can be shaped into a larger loaf for slicing.
 Place on an oiled tray and paint lightly with extra olive oil.
 Scatter sea salt lightly on the bread.
 Rest for 30 minutes.

 Bake for 20 minutes until golden and crusty.
 Do not open the oven door during this time.